Hazels-code/linked-blog-starter-md/MyNotes/Markdown Filetype.md

 	 ## H2
 	 ### H3
 	 etc
-The more "#" there are in front
+The more "#" there are in front, the smaller it becomes The less "#" there are in front, the more priority it has. ***Anything*** underneath with a lower priority then the heading will be grouped with it, unless saperated by

 ## Sources: